AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 favorable.
 Besides, Origen is on record as classing all bishops as of equal eminence, except as goodness gave them superior rank, so that he could not have regarded Fabian as pope.
-That the general sentiment during Origen\'s times and for some time after was universalistic is thus made apparent.[^271]
+That the general sentiment during Origen's times and for some time after was universalistic is thus made apparent.[^271]

 ## Ancient Universalist Schools.

 ### Dr. Beecher's Testimony.

-Dr. Beecher says: \"Two great facts stand out on the page of ecclesiastical history.
+Dr. Beecher says: "Two great facts stand out on the page of ecclesiastical history.
 One, that the first system of Christian theology was composed and issued by Origen in the year 230 after Christ, of which a fundamental and essential element was the doctrine of the universal